amitesh786/ConvertPDF/README.md

-# 📄 JPG/PNG to PDF Converter
+# 📄 JPG/PNG/HEIC to PDF Converter
-A simple web application that allows users to upload JPG, JPEG, or PNG images and convert them into a PDF document using JavaScript and PDF-Lib.
+A simple web application that allows users to upload JPG, JPEG, HEIC, or PNG images and convert them into a PDF document using JavaScript and PDF-Lib.

 ## 🚀 Features
-- ✅ Convert multiple JPG, JPEG, and PNG images into a single PDF.
+- ✅ Convert multiple JPG, JPEG, HEIC and PNG images into a single PDF.
 - ✅ User-friendly interface built with Bootstrap.
 - ✅ Client-side processing – No server required.
 - ✅ Fast and lightweight solution.
+- ✅ Add drag & drop support for single file upload.

 ## 📂 File Structure
-│── index.html           # Main HTML file
+- │── index.html           # Main HTML file
-│── converter.js         # JavaScript file for PDF conversion
+- │── converter.js         # JavaScript file for PDF conversion
-│── README.md            # Project documentation
+- │── README.md            # Project documentation

 ## 🛠️ Technologies Used
 - HTML5, CSS3, Bootstrap – For responsive UI